Keyboard shortcuts

 How it runs (big picture)

-• Checks disk/IO pressure; if the system is busy, skips this round.
+• Periodically checks system IO pressure; if the system is busy, it skips.

 Shard-local by design